getodk/docs/collect-forms.rst

 A :dfn:`blank form` is a `.xml` file contaning a form definition consistent with the `XForm specification <https://opendatakit.github.io/xforms-spec/>`_.
 Blank forms can be created using `ODK Build <https://build.opendatakit.org/>`_ or `XLSForm <https://opendatakit.org/use/xlsform/>`_.

-In order to complete out forms with survey participants, you must first load blank forms into the Collect App.
+In order to fill out forms with survey participants, you must first load blank forms into the Collect App.

 .. _in-app-get-blank-forms: